-Longitudinal data is valuable and uncommon, our research faces several limitations.
-The first limitation is that we have data of well-being and attachment only in adults.
-The original study (Sharabany 1974, 1978) was carried out when attachment research was budding (Bowlby, 1973).
-However, part of the original measurement of intimate friendship to the best friend in adolescence (Sharabany, 1974) included a dimension of attachment to the best friend.
-We found that adolescents’ attachment to the best friend was correlated with the adult attachment measure in adulthood.
-Thus, both validating and establishing a longitudinal consistency in attachment in close relationship across the 37 years, as consistent personality characteristic.
-These consistencies are expected based on theoretical considerations such as internal working models (Bowlby, 1973; Lahat, Mikulincer, Lifshin, Shaver, 2020; Sharabany, 1994a).
+Although longitudinal data is valuable and rare, our research included several limitations.
+The first limitation was that we had data on well-being and attachment only in adulthood.
+The original study (Sharabany 1974, 1978) was carried out when attachment research was only starting to emerge (Bowlby, 1973).
+However, part of the original measurement of intimate friendship with one’s best friend in adolescence (Sharabany, 1974) included a dimension of attachment to the friend.
+We found that adolescents’ attachment to their best friend was correlated with their attachment in adulthood.
+This association both validates close relationship attachment as a consistent personality trait and establishes its longitudinal consistency across the 37 years.
+These consistencies are expected based on theoretical considerations such as internal working models (Bowlby, 1973; Lahat et al., 2020; Sharabany, 1994a).

-Second, as in a longitudinal design, there may be cohort-effects, we do not know how our two specific cohorts contribute to the results.
-Furthermore, due to difficulties in locating the adolescents, now age over 50, and gaining their consent only about half of the adolescents participated in the follow-up study.
-For this we compared retained and lost participants on their adolescence friendship intimacy and background, and we did not find any differences.
+Second, as in any longitudinal design, there may be cohort effects, which may have influenced the results.
+Furthermore, due to difficulties in locating participants from the first wave of the study (who were over 50 years old by the second wave) and gaining their consent to participate in adulthood, only about half of the original participants took part in the second wave of the study.
+To evaluate if there were meaningful differences between those who we were able to establish contact with in adulthood and those who we were not, we compared their levels of adolescent friendship intimacy and their background characteristics.
+We did not find any differences in these measures, lending support to the idea that the two groups did not differ meaningfully.

-Third, the measures in our study are self-report.
-Thus, for example, well-being is the subjective report of the participants.
-Forth, first and second measurements are 37 years apart and we have no data from additional time-points that could form a track of development.
-This may have weakened the chance of finding connections which might exist, that might have taken a sequence that travelled through other points of development.
-We payed attention to them by measuring life-events of the participants.
-Having said that, it is likely that the consistencies that are reported here are robust.
+Third, the measures in our study were all based on self-report.
+For example, the well-being measure was based on the subjective report of the participants.
+Fourth, first- and second-wave measurements were collected 37 years apart and we did not have any data in between, which would have allowed us to track participants’ development to a greater extent.
+The lack of timepoints in between may have weakened our likelihood to find associations that might have existed across other points of development.
+To account for this limitation, we included a measure of participants’ life events.
+Regardless of this limitation, it is likely that the findings of the study, which indicate consistency over time, are robust.

-In conclusion, this study sheds light on the connections between friendship, attachment and well-being in a longitudinal perspective.
-Though we couldn’t point to a simple general stability in the capacity for intimate friendship between adolescence and adulthood, our findings support the concept of attachment security and friendship intimacy sharing a common track, most likely through internal working models (Lahar, 2020; Sharabany, 1994a).
-Both are related to a sense of well-being in a life-span perspective and in a gender-specific manner.
-Friendship intimacy in adolescence might be an important indicator and perhaps and additional factor in the overall psychological and social adjustment in midlife.
+In conclusion, this longitudinal study sheds light on the associations among friendship, attachment and well-being over time.
+Although we were not able to show a simple pattern of overall stability in the capacity for intimate friendship between adolescence and adulthood, our findings supported the notion that attachment security and friendship intimacy share a common path, most likely through individuals’ internal working models (Lahar, 2020; Sharabany, 1994a).
+By adopting a lifespan perspective, we were able to show that both attachment and friendship intimacy related to one’s sense of well-being in a gender-specific manner.
+Friendship intimacy in adolescence might be an important precursor to individuals’ overall psychological and social adjustment in midlife.

-Addendum

-Female’s 11th grade adolescence and adulthood friendship intimacy dimensions.